eBay/nice-modal-react/README.md

 There are very flexible APIs for you to manage modals.
 See below for the introduction.

 ### Embed your application with `NiceModal.Provider`:
-Since we will manage status of modals globally, the first thing is embedding your app with NiceModal provider, for example:
+Since we will manage the status of modals globally, the first thing is embedding your app with NiceModal provider, for example:

 ```js
 import NiceModal from '@ebay/nice-modal-react';